 -The Spinoza Monument

-Meet in front of the Portugese Synagogue at the Nieuwe Amstelstraat 1.
+Meet your guide at the Hermitage pier located right in front of the main entrance of the Hermitage Museum.
+Amstel 51C, 1018 EJ Amsterdam, The Netherlands.
 We operate daily and you can choose your own departure time between 10:00 – 16:00.
 With your booking confirmation you will receive pictures of the meeting point so that it is easy for you to find it!